Adult support and protection

 We published our Adult Support and Protection Improvement Plan 2019-2022 in October 2019.
 The plan covers:

 - existing improvement activity

 - practice improvement

-These include staff from the council, the NHS and the police.
+These include staff from the council, NHS and Police Scotland.

 APCs are chaired by independent convenors, who cannot be members or officers of the council.
 APCs have a central role to play in taking an overview of adult protection activity in each council area and making recommendations to ensure that adult protection activity is effective.
 APCs have a range of duties, which include: